railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 	Fields coloured blue are required.
 If you try to save the form while any of these fields are empty the field turns red to indicate that there's a problem.
 It's impossible to save the form until you've completed every required field.

-You can review your new category structure using  *Partners > Partners by category* .
+You can review your new category structure using :menuselection:`Partners --> Partners by category` .
 You should see the new structure of \ ``Prospects / My Prospects``\   there.

 .. figure:: images/main_window_partner_tab.png